-The Office of Career Development implemented the Career Ambassador program in August 2012.
+The Career Development implemented the Career Ambassador program in August 2012.
 This program consists of a team of students who are leaders at NSU and who are enthusiastic and outgoing while promoting the many resources the career office offers.
-The purpose of the Career Ambassador program is to bring awareness and market the Office of Career Development at NSU.
+The purpose of the Career Ambassador program is to bring awareness and market the Career Development at NSU.
 The Career Ambassadors serve as leaders to spread the word peer to peer at NSU.
 The Career Ambassadors support the mission and vision of the office, which is to support NSU students and alumni in the implementation of successful career plans from choosing a direction to securing employment or continuing their education through consulting, partnership with employers and faculty.
-The Office of Career Development strives to educate students and alumni.
+The Career Development strives to educate students and alumni.

 The Career Ambassador program not only builds a student-to-student connection for the office, but also helps mold and shape the leaders of NSU.
 Through this program, students that are picked to be career ambassadors learn a variety of resources that not only assist fellow students but themselves.
 Career ambassadors create and use target events to help students from various majors and years.
 As an Ambassador, one is not only learning what he/she needs for their own professional goals, but helping create the NSU experience for others in order to take full advantage of the resources available for NSU students.

 Each Career Ambassador will have their designed roles, but all of the career ambassadors share these responsibilities:

 - Attend and support career-related events and programs

 - Serve as a “buddy” to visit the Career Development and career related events